Tackle FAQ - 7th-8th Grade

 - First 3 weeks: Practice Monday, Tuesday, Wednesday and Thursday from roughly 5:30-7:45pm (practice start/finish time will be determined by coach)

-- Following 8 weeks: Practice Monday, Practice Tuesday, Practice Thursday.
+- Following weeks: Practice Monday, Practice Tuesday, Practice Thursday.
 Game on the weekend.

 What are the games like?

-Are there size limits for players?
+Are there size limits for players to carry the ball?

 - No. Once players reach 7th grade and older, there is no weight limit for the players who can carry the ball.